200 tonnes of aid prepared as part of 'UAE Stands with Lebanon' campaign - www.lokmattimes.com

 200 tonnes of aid prepared as part of 'UAE Stands with Lebanon' campaign

-Abu Dhabi [UAE], October 12 (ANI/WAM): The "UAE Stands with Lebanon" national campaign was launched today, with 200 tonnes of aid in 10,000 relief packages prepared by 4,000 volunteers as part of the UAE's continuous efforts to provide relief and support to the brotherly Lebanese people and to mitigate the current humanitarian crisis in Lebanon.
+Abu Dhabi [UAE], October 13 (ANI/WAM): The "UAE Stands with Lebanon" national campaign was launched today, with 200 tonnes of aid in 10,000 relief packages prepared by 4,000 volunteers as part of the UAE's continuous efforts to provide relief and support to the brotherly Lebanese people, and to mitigate the current humanitarian crisis in Lebanon.

-He highlighted the UAE's swift response started with President Sheikh Mohamed bin Zayed Al Nahyan directing the provision of USD 100 million in aid to the Lebanese people. also allocated USD 30 million of urgent relief packages to displaced Lebanese citizens in the Syrian Arab Republic.
+He highlighted the UAE's swift response started with President His Highness Sheikh Mohamed bin Zayed Al Nahyan, directing the provision of US$100 million in aid to the Lebanese people.
+His Highness also allocated US$30 million of urgent relief packages to displaced Lebanese citizens in the Syrian Arab Republic.

-He added, "Since 4th October, the UAE has dispatched nine aircraftin cooperation with several international partners, including the World Health Organisation (WHO), the United Nations Children's Fund (UNICEF), the United Nations High Commissioner for Refugees (UNHCR), and the International Federation of Red Cross and Red Crescent Societies (IFRC)carrying 375 tonnes of essential food, relief, and shelter supplies to Lebanon, with additional regular humanitarian flights scheduled to depart over the next few days."
+He added, "Since 4th October, the UAE has dispatched nine aircraft - in cooperation with several international partners including the World Health Organization (WHO), the United Nations Children's Fund (UNICEF), the United Nations High Commissioner for Refugees (UNHCR), and the International Federation of Red Cross and Red Crescent Societies (IFRC)- carrying 375 tonnes of essential food, relief, and shelter supplies to Lebanon, with additional regular humanitarian flights scheduled to depart over the next few days."

 These initiatives affirm the UAE's leading global position to provide relief and stand in solidarity with Lebanon, reflecting the UAE's historic and longstanding support for the Lebanese people.